robtucker/isolog/README.md

 ###Custom handlers

-A valid handler must extend the BaseHandler and implement the handle method: `abstract handle (data: any): void`
+A valid handler must extend the BaseHandler and implement the handle method: `abstract handle (data: any[]): void`

+The handle method accepts an array of args.
+The args come as an array, because there is an unknown number of them, including potentially 0.